droideck/Curse-of-Strahd-Reloaded-PF2e/Appendices/Amber Shards.md

 ## Vaund the Evasive
 ***Spell.*** _Blur._

-***Boon.*** You have advantage on Dexterity saving throws against effects that you can see, such as traps and spells.
+***Boon.*** You have advantage on Reflex saving throws against effects that you can see, such as traps and spells.

 ***Condition.*** You become twitchy and nervous.
 You have disadvantage on Charisma (Deception) checks.
 ## Seriach, the Hell Hound Whisperer